 Pre-workout makes you feel more alert and attentive, have more energy, and focus more on the task at hand.
-A good pre-workout can make you feel ready to conquer the world, but it can also make you feel a little itchy.
+A good pre-workout formula can make you feel ready to conquer the world, but it can also make you feel skin tingles.

 Your pre-workout isn't necessarily supposed to make you feel itchy.
-Some people who use pre-workout will never feel the itch, and some people will experience it much more than others.
+Some people who use pre-workout will never experience the itchy skin, and some people will experience it much more than others.

-The itch is due to an ingredient called Beta-Alanine.
-The itchiness can be annoying to some, but it's not harmful to your body, nor is it some form of allergic reactions.
+The itch is due to an ingredient called beta-alanine.
+The infamous beta alanine itch can be annoying to some, but the tingling skin is not harmful to your body, nor is it some form of allergic reactions.

-The itchiness is mainly due to an ingredient called Beta-Alanine.
 Beta-alanine is a non-essential amino acid that enhances performance by increasing exercise capacity and decreasing muscle fatigue by buffering lactic acid build-up.
 It is one of the most common pre-workout ingredients, which, through increasing carnosine levels, supposedly also has antioxidant, immune-enhancing, and anti-aging properties.

-Many pre-workout products have Beta-Alanine because it improves athletic performance by reducing fatigue, increasing endurance, and boosting performance in high-intensity exercise, which could ultimately help you build lean muscle mass.
+Many pre-workout products have beta-alanine because it improves athletic performance by reducing neuromuscular fatigue, increasing endurance, improving blood flow, and boosting performance in high-intensity exercise, which could ultimately help you build lean muscle mass.

-When Beta-Alanine is found in pre-workouts in doses higher than 2g per serving, it will most likely cause this sensation.
+When the beta-alanine supplement is found in pre-workouts in doses higher than 2g per serving, most likely it will cause tingles.

-This is due to the Beta-Alanine causing acute paresthesia.
-Paresthesia will be felt as tingling, itchiness, numbness, or a slight burning sensation, due to beta-alanine's effects on the peripheral nervous system (not the central nervous system, as many would believe).
+This is due to the beta-alanine causing acute paresthesia.
+Paresthesia will be felt as a tingling sensation, itchiness, numbness, or a slight burning sensation, due to beta-alanine's effects on the peripheral nervous system (not the central nervous system, as many would believe).

-Even though the itch might be annoying, beta-alanine is considered a safe and effective supplement to boost exercise performance.
+Even though these pre-workout tingles might be annoying, beta-alanine supplementation is considered a safe and effective supplement to boost exercise performance.
 Also, some folks prefer pre-workouts that make you itch, as that motivates them.

-Due to Beta-Alanines half-life, kick-in timing, and peak timing, most people take pre-workouts 30 minutes before they begin their workout to ensure the effects last throughout their training.
+Due to beta-alanine's (and most other ingredients) kick-in and peak timing, most people take pre-workouts 30 minutes before they begin their workout to ensure the beta-alanine benefits last throughout their training.